kstenerud/bonjson/bonjson.md

  * The `sign` is encoded into the [type code](#type-codes) itself.
  * The `length header` field is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).
  * The `significand` is encoded as an unsigned integer in little endian byte order.
- * The `exponent` is encoded as a 0-3 byte little endian signed integer.
+ * The `exponent` is encoded as a signed integer little endian byte order.
  * The exponent is a power-of-10, just like in [JSON](#json-standards) text notation.

 The length header consists of two fields: